Hack-PSU/frontend/README.md

-# HackPSU Spring 2022
+# HackPSU
-Repository for the main website for HackPSU Spring 2022
+Repository for the main website for HackPSU

 ## Frontend